 Withdrawal Checklist, Grades, & Dates for Undergraduates and Graduate Students

 If you have a registration hold on your student record, you must have the registration hold cleared before you may withdraw.
 To check your student record for registration holds, log on to MyTech Portal.
 Undergraduate and graduate students must withdraw through the Office of the Registrar by submitting a Withdrawal Form.
-You may not withdraw online.

 Beginning Fall 2005, students who withdraw from the university the 13th class day (fall/spring) and 5th class day (summer) through the last day to withdraw will receive a grade of "W" for all enrolled courses.